Current Members

 B.S.
 Chemical Engineering, Yale University (’20)

-Scarlet is interested in natural water systems and passive water purification for decentralized areas.
-Her research is focused on assessing the feasibility of nature-based treatment systems for non-traditional applications (i.e. brackish water, desalination brine, etc.).
-Given how much she loves nature, she is always excited about any opportunity to get to do field work.
+Scarlet is interested in nature-based treatment systems and wetland restoration for ecosystem services and passive water purification.
+Her research focuses on assessing the feasibility of constructed wetlands for non-traditional applications (e.g. brackish water and agricultural runoff), and on better understanding nutrient cycling pathways within these systems.
 Outside of the lab she enjoys spending as much of her free time outdoors as possible.
-Her hobbies include rock-climbing, mountain biking, snowboarding, trail-running, and wandering through the fog in the East Bay trails.
+Her hobbies include rock climbing, mountain biking, snowboarding, trail running, and wandering through the fog in the East Bay trails.

 M.S.
 Environmental Engineering, Universidad de Los Andes (’15)